Best Heated Electric Bidet Seats for 2026

 Who it is best for: Buyers who want TOTO's legendary reliability and proprietary hygiene features without paying $700 or more.
 Especially good for anyone who values a clean bowl and low ongoing maintenance costs.

 The tradeoff: Elongated toilets only.
-No wireless remote; all controls are on the side panel.
+The wireless remote uses an illuminated touchpad rather than the LCD screen you get on some premium seats.
 Water heating is instantaneous but does not match the Swash 1400's endless warm water output.
-For a detailed head-to-head, read our Brondell Swash 1400 vs TOTO Washlet C5 comparison.
+For detailed head-to-heads, read our Brondell Swash 1400 vs TOTO Washlet C5 and TOTO Washlet C5 vs BioBidet BB-2000 Bliss comparisons.

 Best Luxury: TOTO Neorest NX1